As Oil Sands Production Rises, What Should We Expect at Diluted Bitumen (Dilbit) Spills?

 Lessons from the Enbridge Oil Spill

-Initially at the Enbridge oil spill, responders used traditional methods to clean up oil floating on the river’s surface, such as booms, skimmers, and vacuum equipment (see statistics on recovered oil in EPA's Situation Reports [PDF]).
+Initially at the Enbridge oil spill, responders used traditional methods to clean up oil floating on the river’s surface, such as booms, skimmers, and vacuum equipment.